LiveTiles/Custom-Tiles/Custom Search/Readme.md

 2) Click "Create"
 3) Click "Import Page"
 4) Click "Choose File"
-5) In the open file dialog, select the "Custom Tabs Tile.json" file
+5) In the open file dialog, select the "Custom Search Tiles.json" file
 5) Confirm with "OK"

 A responsive page with a single row, column, and tile should load